 The EKHO story began during the first UK lockdown.
 We recognised the importance of addressing the health issues that many women were facing and how the pandemic had these problems reducing access to healthcare services, pushing women out of work and back into domestic caregiving spaces, forcing women to compromise on self care and personal wellbeing.

 With years of experience working to address gender biases and healthcare inequity, and personal experience of the effects of how women are the first to suffer when economies are squeezed, our founding team set about collaborating with wellbeing and women’s health experts to empower women to advocate for themselves and empower corporate leaders to turn the tide.

 Relearning, rediscovery and re-establishing norms and baselines is at the heart of improving wellbeing across society and we are on a mission to build a strong network of advocates who know what it takes to move the needle and address gender health discrimination and knowledge gaps for good.

-Passionate about women’s equity and wellbeing, Emilie advocates for education and transparency across mental, physical and sexual health.
-Having previously worked with established brands and startups interrogating standards, stories and innovations within the femtech, healthcare and beauty spaces, she now leads EKHO, bringing her personal and professional knowledge and experiences of the health and wealth gap, background as a marketer and journalist, phd studies in sexuality and public health and her experiences as an lgbtq+ woman, drive our mission forward.
+Passionate about women’s health equity and intersectional wellbeing, Emilie advocates for education and transparency across mental, physical and sexual health.
+She brings her personal and professional knowledge and experiences of the health and wealth gap, background as a marketer and journalist, phd studies in sexuality and public health and her experiences as an lgbtq+ woman, drive our mission forward.